 Sort colored and white clothes separately to prevent color bleeding.

-If there are any glass shattering discard the clothing.
+If there is any glass shattering, discard the clothing.
 Small glass particles will not go with any kind of washing.

 If the fabric of your garment is delicate, it will be very fragile, especially if it has been exposed to water for some time.
 You may want to hand wash these or give for dry cleaning.